badlydrawnrob/anki/README.md

 [^1]: Meaning, likely to change.
 I'm [trying a few things out](https://github.com/badlydrawnrob/anki/issues/66) privately and when I have something to share, I'll let you know!

+[^2]: This is based on the modified [Breeze Dark theme](https://marketplace.visualstudio.com/items?itemName=AndrewFridley.Breeze-Dark-Theme) for Visual Studio Code by Andrew Fridley.
+If you'd prefer the [original](https://github.com/badlydrawnrob/anki/issues/142#issuecomment-2227452134) Pandoc version, you can follow the instructions [here](https://github.com/badlydrawnrob/anki/issues/154).

-[^2]: I don't follow these religiously but it's good to have something to aim for.
+[^3]: I don't follow these religiously but it's good to have something to aim for.
 Hopefully my code isn't too sloppy!